-- ensure staff understand the extent_and limitations of their role in_applying basic care and hygiene_tasks for minor abrasions and understand where an injury requires more experienced intervention - -ensure there are trained and named individuals to undertake first aid responsibilities - -ensure training is regularly monitored and updated - -always ensure that arrangements are in place to obtain parental concent for the health care plan should be drawn up to ensure the safety and protection of pupils and staff.
+- ensure staff understand the extent\and limitations of their role in\applying basic care and hygiene\tasks for minor abrasions and understand where an injury requires more experienced intervention - -ensure there are trained and named individuals to

+Some pupils may need medication during school hours.
+In circumstances where children need medication regularly a health care plan should be drawn up to ensure the safety and protection of pupils and staff.
 With the permission of parents, children should be encouraged to self-administer medication or treatment including, for example any ointment, sun cream or use of inhalers.